Rohit-Kundu/MFSNet/README.md

 # MFSNet
-This repository contains the official implementation of our paper titled "MFSNet: A Multi Focus Segmentation Network for Skin Lesion Segmentation" under peer review in Pattern Recognition, Elsevier.
+This repository contains the official implementation of our paper titled "MFSNet: A Multi Focus Segmentation Network for Skin Lesion Segmentation" accepted in Pattern Recognition, Elsevier.

 # Preprocessing
 To run the script for inpainting, run the following using the command prompt: